wavefrontHQ/docs/pages/doc/tracing_faq.md

 ## How do I customize the application name when my application uses a Zipkin library?

-To override the default application name when using the [zipkin-js](https://github.com/openzipkin/zipkin-js) or an OpenTracing or OpenTelemetry Zipkin libraries, use any of the following options:
+To override the default application name when using [zipkin-js](https://github.com/openzipkin/zipkin-js), OpenTracing Zipkin libraries, or OpenTelemetry Zipkin libraries, use any of the following options:

 * Add the following span tag to the application logic.
   ```